GLOBAL AND CONTEMPORARY HUMAN RESOURCE MANAGEMENT - 2022/3

 - Discussion Forums in SurreyLearn.

-- The key aim of this module is to develop a critical understanding of selected contemporary issues in human resource management and development.
+- Develop a critical understanding of selected contemporary issues in HRM and HRD.

 C - Cognitive/analytical